sismics/docs/README.md

 How to build Teedy from the sources
 ----------------------------------

-Prerequisites: JDK 8 with JCE, Maven 3, NPM, Grunt, Tesseract 3 or 4
+Prerequisites: JDK 11, Maven 3, NPM, Grunt, Tesseract 3 or 4

 Teedy is organized in several Maven modules: